Basílica de Nuestra Señora del Pilar Zaragoza Spain

 • Altitude sickness – Spain has areas of high altitude.
 This comes with the risk of altitude sickness.
 If you are planning to visit any high altitude areas in Spain, be sure to allow sufficient time to acclimatise.
 If you experience any signs of altitude sickness, such as headache, nausea or vomiting, dizziness, tiredness, loss of appetite or shortness of breath, get help immediately.

 • Road safety – Spain roads are in excellent condition and very safe.
 Additionally, its highway network is very extensive.
-However we always recommend to take care on roads.
+Nevertheless, take care on roads.

 • Water safety – if you visit any of the coastal areas or lakes, take care when swimming as currents and waves may be stronger than you expect.